Hotmoka/hotmoka/tutorial/Takamaka.md

-An investor can now call that method through another API method of the blockchain, called `runInstanceMethodCallTransaction()`, that does not expand the blockchain, but yields the response of the transaction, including the returned balue of the call.
+An investor can now call that method through another API method of the blockchain, called `runInstanceMethodCallTransaction()`, that does not expand the blockchain, but yields the response of the transaction, including the returned value of the call.
 If method `getCurrentInvestment()` had side-effects beyond that on the balance of the caller, then the execution will fail with a run-time exception.
 Note that the execution of a `@View` method still requires gas,